MichaelMcKibbin/ATU-SoftDev-Grp5Project/docs/DesignRationale-Core.md

 DecimalSpec for precision/scale and formatting,

-DateSpec / DateTimeSpec for patterns and allowed formats.
+DateSpec / DateTimeSpec / TimeSpec for patterns and allowed formats.
 FieldType uses the specs exposed by Field (decimalSpec(), dateSpec(), etc.) to perform type-aware parsing and formatting.

 This design gives strong separation between: